WebAssembly/tool-conventions/Linking.md

 ["linking"](#linking-metadata-section) custom section in order to validate relocation indices.

+Any LEB128-encoded values should be maximally padded so that they can be rewritten without affecting the position of any other bytes.
+For instance, the function index 3 should be encoded as `0x83 0x80 0x80 0x80 0x00`.

 Relocations contain the following fields:

 | Field     | Type                | Description                     |